 3. Create Policies that Reward/ Recognize such Behaviors

 Organizations need to devise the right policies to reward and recognize the desirable behaviors defined earlier.
-The important point to understand here is to reward behaviors associated with core values immediately rather than focusing on how the employees are rewarded.
+Rewarding behaviors associated with core values immediately is more important than how the employees are rewarded.

 4..
 Set Process Flow